Frequently Asked Questions

 planning.
 Most importantly, the Conservancy offers regular and rigorous monitoring of the land's use to ensure that the conservation values of the

 property are preserved according to the terms of the easement.

 13. How do the Conservancy's efforts benefit the community?

 The Conservancy's land-protection efforts benefit the public in a number of ways:

-* Land protection promotes good land-use planning.
-Identifying areas and sites that are most suitable for preservation can help channel growth to the most appropriate locations.
+*Land protection promotes good land-use planning.
+Identifying areas and sites that are most suitable for preservation can help channel growth to the

 14. How does the Conservancy select land for protection?

 The Conservancy follows a set of guidelines, or criteria, in selecting which acres to protect.
 These criteria address factors such as the location of

 the land, the size of the parcel, the critical nature of the resource, the amount of public benefit from preserving the land, the degree of threat to